na-na-hi/renget/archive/scrapeletproxy.md

     The proxy will mostly use donated keys.

 !!! note news
+    15 emails, will answer later.
-    Refilled with my keys.
-I can't scrape well enough to feed this many people, so it'll die sooner or later.
-(Also why I was pushing for key donations.) https://desu.veryscrappy.moe redirects to latest desuproxy, try it out Reduced quotas, hardly any keys.
+    **I can't scrape well enough to feed this many people, so it'll die sooner or later without donations.**
+    Reduced quotas, hardly any keys.
     *Not opposed to running a cloudy if donated keys.*
     Removed donation addresses.
 Out of keys anyways, so no point.